OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 IN-APP PURCHASES

 Apps may offer content, services or functionality for use within such Apps (“In-App Purchases”).
 In-App Purchases that are consumed during the use of the App (for example, virtual gems) cannot be transferred among devices and can be downloaded only once.
-You must authenticate your account before making In-App Purchases – separate from any authentication to obtain other Content – by entering your password or using Touch ID.
-You will be able to make additional In-App Purchases for fifteen minutes without re-authenticating unless you’ve asked us to require a password for every purchase or have enabled Touch ID.
+You must authenticate your account before making In-App Purchases – separate from any authentication to obtain other Content – by entering your password or using Touch ID or Face ID.
+You will be able to make additional In-App Purchases for fifteen minutes without re-authenticating unless you’ve asked us to require a password for every purchase or have enabled Touch ID or Face ID.
 You can turn off the ability to make In-App Purchases by following these instructions: https://support.apple.com/en-us/HT201304.

 APP MAINTENANCE AND SUPPORT

 Apple is responsible for providing maintenance and support for Apple Apps only, or as required under applicable law.
 App Providers are responsible for providing maintenance and support for Third Party Apps.

+APP BUNDLES

+Some Apps may be sold together as a bundle (“App Bundle”).
+The price displayed with an App Bundle is the price you will be charged upon purchasing the App Bundle.
+The App Bundle price may be reduced to account for Apps you have already purchased or acquired, but may include a minimum charge to complete the App Bundle.

 LICENSED APPLICATION END USER LICENSE AGREEMENT